-The most recent series arrived in February 2020 and ended with an explosive exchange between Walt Breslin and Ángel Félix Gallardo after the latter has been imprisoned – and the tale of the Mexican drug war has far from been told in its entirety.
+The most recent season arrived on Netflix in February 2020 and ended with an explosive exchange between Walt Breslin and Ángel Félix Gallardo after the latter has been imprisoned, but the tale of the Mexican drug war has far from been told in its entirety.

-With that in mind, here’s everything you need to know about a potential Narcos: Mexico season three.
+Here’s everything you need to know about Narcos: Mexico season three.

 Narcos: Mexico season 3 release date: When is it out on Netflix?

-Showrunner Eric Newman has gone on record to say that he hopes the show will return, telling The Hollywood Reporter, “As I always say, we’ll go on as long as they let us and as long as the drug war rages — which, as you know, there is no end in sight.
+Showrunner Eric Newman had previously gone on record to say that he hoped the show will return, telling The Hollywood Reporter, “As I always say, we’ll go on as long as they let us and as long as the drug war rages — which, as you know, there is no end in sight.